YomikoHara/NzGrocerySaverLite/privacy_policy.md

-# Privacy Policy for NzGrocerySaver
+# Privacy Policy for NzGrocerySaverLite

 **Last Updated: April 18, 2025**

-NzGrocerySaver is committed to protecting your privacy.
+NzGrocerySaverLite is committed to protecting your privacy.
 This Privacy Policy explains what information we do — and more importantly, do **not** — collect, and how your data is handled when you use the app.

 ---

 ## 1. Information We Do Not Collect

-NzGrocerySaver is designed with your privacy in mind.
+NzGrocerySaverLite is designed with your privacy in mind.
 We **do not collect, store, or share** any personal or sensitive information.
 Specifically, the app does **not** collect:

 - Your name, email address, or any other identifying information
 - Your location, IP address, or device identifiers (other than what is required for standard internet communication)